KatherineMichel/digital-commonplace/README.md

 <!--
 ## Important

+https://about.gitlab.com/2018/05/17/eliminating-distractions-and-getting-things-done/ | Remote work: 9 tips for eliminating distractions and getting things done | GitLab

+Important
+https://twitter.com/emollick/status/1156788598303272960 | Ethan Mollick on Twitter: "The world's top published happiness researchers were asked to rank the most effective &amp; feasible strategies to happiness.
+Here's the list, though most of the results aren't shocking (though pets are lower &amp; shortening commutes are higher than expected) https://t.co/JglJfpZmHi https://t.co/c3InSDovtb" / Twitter

+Interesting
+https://twitter.com/housecor/status/1130926121011306497 | Cory House on Twitter: "This is one of my all time favorite blog posts, by one of my favorite authors, Seth Godin (@ThisIsSethsBlog).
+For a long while, I've had a little printout of the post sitting in my office.
+My wife just surprised me with a framed copy. ❤️… https://t.co/dESSQSzdVl" https://twitter.com/amasad/status/1115488571387867138 | Amjad Masad 🎱 on Twitter: "It's weird to admit but LessWrong was instrumental for me in dealing with some procrastination & avoidance issues I had when I was younger.
+I once printed this and read it every morning:… https://t.co/P7EjIRwgCa"

 Book
 https://www.amazon.com/dp/B07SZQN3P6/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1 | Amazon.com: The Innovation Stack: Building an Unbeatable Business One Crazy Idea at a Time eBook: McKelvey, Jim: Kindle Store